2.1 - The Types of Numbers

 to express rational numbers:

-a is called the numerator and b is called the denominator.
-The denominator cannot be zero.
+Integer a is called the numerator and integer b is called the denominator.
+The denominator is not allowed to be zero.

 Rational numbers can also be written in decimal notation instead of fraction notation.
 For example: